 To make it easy to up your Instagram game, we’ve included our favourite 23 apps for Instagram in a single post.
 Leverage these apps to make your images and videos shine, and to make your posting and analytics easier than ever before.

 10 Instagram apps to amp up your images

 There’s no denying Instagram has forever changed how people share images on social media.
 Since the app launched in 2010, Instagram users have shared more than 40 billion photos on the platform, and continue to share another 80 million every day.
-As you join in, use these apps to enhance your images with filters, text, graphics, and more.
+As you join in, use an Instagram app or two to enhance your images with filters, text, graphics, and more.

 As an added bonus, the app even lets you create your own filters to give your photos a consistent style that’s different from anyone else; play with your image hue, saturation and lightness, and overlay textures and effects to achieve the exact look you want.